novix-sa/Pyplan/docs/Pyplan X-Array Extension Library.md

 ## Operating with Indexes
 ### Set domain
 ### Subset
+Returns a list of all the elements of the index for which cube is true.
+The function is used to create a new index that is a subset of an existing index.
+        Ex. subset(sales>0)
 ### Change index
 ### Index from Pandas
 ### Index from Excel